Søren Andreasen

-Søren Skals Andreasen (born 13 March 1996) is a Danish footballer who plays for Aarhus Fremad, as a striker.
+Søren Skals Andreasen (born 13 March 1996) is a Danish footballer who plays as a striker for Danish 1st Division club Hobro IK.

 Club career

 Esbjerg fB

 Andreasen was a big talent and joined Esbjerg fB from Starup IF at the age of 14.
 He was on a trial at Tottenham Hotspur in October 2013, however without getting offered any contract.
 In last game of 2014 for the U19 squad, he suffered a very bad anterior cruciate ligament injury that kept him out for 10 months.
 However, he signed a new one-year contract with Esbjerg in February 2015, that would be valid from 1 July 2015.

 He played his first official match for Esbjerg on 20 March 2016 against Brøndby IF, where he came on the pitch from the bench for the last minutes.
 He left the club at the end of the season.

 ÍBV

 After leaving Esbjerg, Andreasen began training with FC Fredericia.
 One month later, he signed with Icelandic club ÍBV.